 For more information on financial wellbeing, visit metlife.co.uk/worksmart This presentation has been provided to recipients for information only and has not been approved as a financial promotion.
 Notwithstanding the foregoing, this presentation is only being provided to professional financial advisers.
 This presentation does not constitute an offer or inducement to purchase or subscribe for securities in a product or fund.
 The information in this presentation may not be complete and may be changed, modified or amended at any time and is not intended to, and does not, constitute any representations and warranties of MetLife Europe d.a.c.
 The information contained in this presentation is intended to provide general information only and does not take into account individual objectives, financial situation or needs.
 An investor may not get back the amount invested.
 Past performance is no guide to future performance.
 Investments in MetLife products are not like a bank or building society which accrue interest.
 All reasonable care has been taken in relation to the preparation and collation of this presentation.
 Except for statutory liability which may not be excluded, no member of MetLife accepts responsibility for any loss or damage resulting from the use of or reliance on this presentation by any person.
 The information is taken from sources which are believed to be accurate but no member of MetLife accepts any liability of any kind to any person who relies on the information contained in it.
 The copyright of this presentation and any documents supplied with it and the information contained therein is vested in MetLife.
 They should not be copied, reproduced or redistributed without prior consent.
 Products and services are offered by MetLife Europe d.a.c. which is an affiliate of MetLife, Inc. and operates under the "MetLife" brand.
 MetLife Europe d.a.c. is a private company limited by shares and is registered in Ireland under company number 415123.
 Registered office at 20 on Hatch, Lower Hatch Street, Dublin 2, Ireland.
-UK branch office at One Canada Square, Canary Wharf, London E14 5AA.
-Branch registration number: BRO08866.
-MetLife Europe d.a.c. (trading as MetLife) is authorised by the Central Bank of Ireland and subject to limited regulation by the Financial Conduct Authority and Prudential Regulation Authority.
-Details about the extent of our regulation by the Financial Conduct Authority and Prudential Regulation Authority are available from us on request. www.metlife.co.uk.
-2496.1.MAY18
+UK branch office at Invicta House, Trafalgar Place, Brighton BN1 4FR.
+Branch registration number: BR008866.
+MetLife Europe d.a.c. (trading as MetLife) is authorised and regulated by Central Bank of Ireland.
+Deemed authorised by the Prudential Regulation Authority.
+Subject to regulation by the Financial Conduct Authority and limited regulation by the Prudential Regulation Authority.
+Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority's website.
+COMP 2496.03 JULY2022